SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Exeter

-Member of cavalry unit (likely Folsom's) detailed to Portsmouth on December 15/16 as Sullivan removed the cannon.
-In reserve, but not at the fort.
+Member of cavalry unit (likely Folsom's) detailed to Portsmouth on December 16/17 as Sullivan removed the cannon

 Bell's History of Exeter, p.
 240 –241